hyperledger/fabric/docs/source/capability_requirements.rst

 Defining capability requirements
 ================================

+.. note:: This topic describes a network that does not use a "system channel", a
+          channel that the ordering service is bootstrapped with and the ordering service exclusively controls.
+Since the release of v2.3, using a system channel is now considered the legacy process as compared to the process to :doc:`create_channel_participation`.
+For a version of this topic that includes information about the system channel, check out `Capability requirements <https://hyperledger-fabric.readthedocs.io/en/release-2.2/capability_requirements.html>`_ from the v2.2 documentation.

 As discussed in :doc:`capabilities_concept`, capability requirements are defined per channel in the channel configuration (found in the channel’s most recent configuration block).
 The channel configuration contains three locations, each